benschac/data-structures-algorithms/stack/README.md

-#Stack implemented in Javascript with ES6 features.
+#Stack -- Written in Javascript/ES6

 ### Summary
-Is a collection of values.
-A list of values (array).
+ A stack is a list of values (or an array).
 A [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) is uses last in first out (LIFO).
 The end of the stack is called the top, the bottom is called the base.

 ***Real world Example:***
 Think of a stack of papers.
 You add papers on the base, then you remove papers from the top.